n., plural: chlorophylls

 |Chlorophyll e||An accessory pigment and a rare type, isolated from very few algal species, such as in some golden algae.
 No sufficient information is available about this type of chlorophyll, including the chemical structure and molecular formula.||[no data]||Tribonema bombycinum and Vaucheria hamata|

 |Chlorophyll f||The form of chlorophyll in aquatic organisms that enable the absorption of near-infrared light |

 Chlorophyll – Green Pigment

 Having learned the structure and types of chlorophyll, let us now answer our previous questions.
 Why are plants green?
-We have always heard that the green plant has such color because of the chlorophyll pigment, which is, essentially, referred to as the green pigment.
+We have always heard that the green plant has such a color because of the chlorophyll pigment, which is, essentially, referred to as the green pigment.
 But why is chlorophyll green?
 Why not violet?
 Or blue?
 Or black?
 Plants are perceived as green because the chlorophyll pigments do not absorb well the green wavelength of the visible light.

-The chlorophyll pigments do absorb well blue and red light but not green light.
+The chlorophyll pigments do absorb well blue and red light but not a green light.
 The green light is reflected and then reaches our eyes and so we perceive them as green.
 The presence of plant structures like cell walls that are rich in cellulose seems to reflect the green light and may have hindered chlorophyll to absorb the green light very well.
 (Ref.4: Virtanen, et al., 2020)